 This place also has high ceilings, and a fireplace decorated in an elegant style.
-The apartments are also fully equipped with amenities including kitchen, dishwashing, coffee machine and more.
+The apartments are also fully equipped with amenities including a kitchen, dishwashing, coffee machine, and more.
 See more options here to choose from.

-There is another chic, elegant and practical apartments and hotels near the Eiffel Tower that will suit your needs and style choose from below: –
+There are other chic, elegant and practical apartments and hotels near the Eiffel Tower that will suit your needs and style choose from below: –

 If the weather is nice while you’re in Paris, the Champ de Mars garden is perfect to stop by having a picnic or break while enjoying the magnificent views of the Eiffel Tower.

 The Champ de Mars offers a very large public garden in Paris, France.
 It is located just between the Eiffel Tower to the northwest and the Ecole Militaire to the Southwest at the 7th Arrondissement.

 In case you didn’t know, the Champ de Mars park was named after the Campus Martius in Rome which was a tribute to the Latin name of the Roman God of war.